jperasmus/stale-while-revalidate-cache/README.md

 The cache helper method returned from the `createStaleWhileRevalidateCache` function is a fully functional event emitter that is an instance of the excellent [Emittery](https://www.npmjs.com/package/emittery) package.
 Please look at the linked package's documentation to see all the available methods.

-The following events will be emitted when appropriate during the lifetime of the cache:
+The following events will be emitted when appropriate during the lifetime of the cache (all events will always include the `cacheKey` in its payload along with other event-specific properties):

 #### invoke